 The Austrian Labour Force Survey started in 1995 as an annual survey in March.
 In 2004 the LFS in Austria was redesigned as a continuous, quarterly survey, covering all weeks of the year.
-The changes also concern the sampling frame, the sampling size, the sampling plan, the rotation scheme and the questionnaire.

 Only the population in private households is included in the European Union Labour Force Survey.
 Participation in the survey is compulsory.